eatyourpeas/checktick/docs/authentication-and-permissions.md

 The central authorization checks live in `checktick_app/surveys/permissions.py`:

+### Survey Permissions

-- `can_view_survey(user, survey)` — True if user is the survey owner, an ADMIN of the survey's organization, or has survey membership (CREATOR, EDITOR, or VIEWER)
+- `can_view_survey(user, survey)` — True if user is the survey owner, an ADMIN of the survey's organization, a member of the survey's team, or has survey membership (CREATOR, EDITOR, or VIEWER)
-- `can_edit_survey(user, survey)` — True if user is the survey owner, an ADMIN of the survey's organization, or has survey membership as CREATOR or EDITOR
+- `can_edit_survey(user, survey)` — True if user is the survey owner, an ADMIN of the survey's organization, a team member with ADMIN or CREATOR role, or has survey membership as CREATOR or EDITOR
-- `can_manage_survey_users(user, survey)` — True if the survey belongs to an organization AND user is the survey owner, an ADMIN of the survey's organization, or has survey membership as CREATOR.
-Returns False for individual user surveys (surveys without organization).
+- `can_manage_survey_users(user, survey)` — True if the survey belongs to an organization or team AND user is the survey owner, an ADMIN of the survey's organization, a team ADMIN, or has survey membership as CREATOR.
+Returns False for individual user surveys (surveys without organization or team).
 - `require_can_view(user, survey)` — Raises 403 if not allowed
 - `require_can_edit(user, survey)` — Raises 403 if not allowed

+### Team Permissions

+- `can_view_team_survey(user, survey)` — True if user can view a team survey (team membership or organization admin)
+- `can_edit_team_survey(user, survey)` — True if user can edit a team survey (team admin/creator or organization admin)
+- `can_manage_team(user, team)` — True if user is team owner, team admin, or organization admin (for org-hosted teams)
+- `can_add_team_member(user, team)` — True if user can manage team AND team is under capacity
+- `can_create_survey_in_team(user, team)` — True if user is team member with CREATOR or ADMIN role AND team is under survey limit
+- `get_user_team_role(user, team)` — Returns the user's role in the team (ADMIN, CREATOR, VIEWER, or None)

+### Team Decorators

+For view protection, use these decorators from `checktick_app/surveys/decorators.py`:

+- `@team_member_required(role=None)` — Requires team membership, optionally with specific role (ADMIN, CREATOR, VIEWER)
+- `@team_admin_required` — Requires team ADMIN role
+- `@team_creator_required` — Requires team CREATOR or ADMIN role

 All builder/dashboard/preview endpoints call these helpers before proceeding.
 Unauthorized requests receive HTTP 403.